-A new Italian study has reported that Cancer Antigen 15-3 (CA 15-3) is an independent prognostic marker for metastasis and death in patients with operable breast cancer.
+A new study has reported that Cancer Antigen 15-3 (CA 15-3) is an independent prognostic marker for metastasis in those with operable breast cancer.
 CA 15-3 measures the same protein as CA 27.29 and is used similarly.
-The study was designed to investigate the prognostic value of presurgical CA 15-3 levels in a large group of women with early breast cancer.
+The study was designed to investigate the prognostic value of presurgical CA 15-3 levels in women with early breast cancer.

 The study included women who were treated at the European Institute of Oncology in Milan from 1998 to 2005.
 The authors explored the association between breast cancer recurrence and CA 15-3 values measured before breast cancer surgery (or any other breast cancer treatment).
 The average presurgical CA 15-3 level in study participants was 17.0 U/ml (a level not indicative of metastatic disease).